jhakasjk/BaseProject/README.md

 Base Project
 It's a ASP.NET MVC 5 WebAPI 2 project having Controllers & Views.
 I have implemented DI with Ninject IoC container with naming conventions in this project.

+BaseProject.WebAPI
+It's a separate project for making RESTfull services using WebApi 2.

+MvcGlobalisationSupport
+This is a class library project to provide multi lingual support to main web project.

 CoreEntities
 It's a class library project having entities defined in it.
 It also has Models required for MVC project.